Assets declaration: Lawyer disappears with case file against Ekweremadu – The Sun Nigeria

-The office of the Attorney General of the Federation (AGF) on Monday told the Abuja division of the Federal High Court that a lawyer had disappeared with the case file containing the charges against a former Deputy Senate President, Senator Ike Ekweremadu.
+The office of the Attorney General of the Federation (AGF), yesterday told the Abuja division of the Federal High Court that a lawyer has disappeared with the case file containing the charges against a former Deputy Senate President, Senator Ike Ekweremadu.

 Senator Ekweremadu was charged before the court by the defunct Okoi Obono-Obla led Special Presidential Investigation Panel for the Recovery of Public Property (SPIPP) over alleged non-declaration of assets.